What are the different types of ukuleles?

 Another way to look at the tuning of a guitalele is that it’s just like a standard ukulele with an additional two bass strings.
 A standard uke tuning is G-C-E-A and a guitalele’s tuning is A-D-G-C-E-A.

-The guitar ukulele is usually strung with nylon strings like you’d find on a ukulele or classical guitar.
+The guitar ukulele is usually strung with nylon strings similar to what you’ll find on a ukulele or classical guitar.
 These strings are much softer and easier to play than the steel strings of a standard acoustic guitar.

 The tone of a guitalele falls somewhere between a standard ukulele and a nylon string guitar, making the instrument popular with guitarists and uke players alike.
 Plus, the compact size is perfect for children or travel.